Proposition 19 Client Alert

 Boutin Jones has a team of attorneys who are able to adjust your estate plan to this changing landscape.
-If you want to discuss your options in more detail with one of our attorneys, contact us before Proposition 19 takes effect this coming February.
+If you want to discuss your options in more detail with one of our attorneys, contact us before Proposition 19 takes effect on February 16, 2021.

 Stacey K. Brennan firstname.lastname@example.org